Accessory Living Quarters

 - Manufactured homes and rehabilitated mobile homes may be permitted as an ALQ only in those Zoning Districts where they are a permitted use

 Special Use Authorization is required to:

-- Rent an ALQ separately from the main residence
+- Long-term rental or lease of an ALQ separately from the primary residence.

-- Use an ALQ use for commercial purposes, or anything other than home occupation
+- Use an ALQ for commercial purposes, or for any use other than a permitted home occupation.

 To qualify as an accessory living quarters, the owner of the parcel shall live either in the primary dwelling or ALQ as their primary residence and the structure must: